OneShot review

 Conclusion

 Is OneShot worth your time and money?
-Well, it’s dirt-cheap on Steam sales, takes around 4 hours to complete, and you’ll experience a nice, cozy-ish (end of the) world complete with sulky robots and pancakes.
+Well, it’s dirt-cheap on Steam sales, takes around four hours to complete, and you’ll experience a nice, cozy-ish (end of the) world complete with sulky robots and pancakes.
 So… unless you’re like a fire fighter or penniless, the answer to both is probably yes.